Fluorescence-Tools/FRETlines/README.md

 [2] Kalinin S, Valeri A, Antonik M, Felekyan S, Seidel CAM (2010) Detection of structural dynamics by FRET: a photon distribution and fluorescence lifetime analysis of systems with multiple states.
 J Phys Chem B 114(23):7983–7995.

+FRETlines generator - A python library for the calcualtion of FRETlines
+    Copyright (C) 2020  Anders Barth